sigstore/docs/content/en/cosign/key_management/overview.md

 Azure Key Vault keys can be used in `cosign` for signing and verification.
 The URI format for Azure Key Vault is:
 `azurekms://[VAULT_NAME][VAULT_URI]/[KEY]` where `$VAULT_NAME`, `$VAULT_URI`, and `$KEY` are replaced with the correct values.

-The following environment variables must be set to let cosign authenticate to Azure Key Vault. (see this [reference](https://devblogs.microsoft.com/azure-sdk/authentication-and-the-azure-sdk/#environment-variables) for more details about Azure SDK Authentication):
+The following environment variables must be set to let Cosign authenticate to Azure Key Vault. (see this [reference](https://devblogs.microsoft.com/azure-sdk/authentication-and-the-azure-sdk/#environment-variables) for more details about Azure SDK Authentication):

 - `AZURE_TENANT_ID`
 - `AZURE_CLIENT_ID`